-Items are pulled from the top of the backlog to be worked on, and those items are the only things that concern the team until they are complete.
+Teams pull items from the top of the backlog to work on.
+Those items are the only things that concern the team until they are complete.
 Then they move onto the next items that have moved up to the top of the backlog.

-If teams choose to assign a designated Product Owner, they are responsible for organizing this backlog and can do so freely since the team is only concerned with items in progress.
+If teams choose to assign a specific Product Owner, they are responsible for organizing this backlog.
+They can do so freely since the team is only concerned with items in progress.
 Backlog changes don’t cause interruption or distraction for the rest of the team.

-Overlapping skill sets mean teams are also able to deliver work in shortened cycle times, a key metric for Kanban teams.
+Overlapping skill sets means teams can also deliver work in shortened cycle times, a key metric for Kanban teams.
 Cycle time is the amount of time it takes for one unit of work to make its way through the entire team workflow from start to finish.

 An important metric of Kanban is ‘work in progress,’ or WIP.
-Teams set limits to the number of items that can be in any given stage to prevent a bottleneck from arising.
+Teams set limits to the number of items in any given stage to prevent a bottleneck from arising.
 If a certain stage reaches capacity, team members refocus their energy and swarm that stage to help clear the way and move items along the workflow faster.
-Addressing issues and delays are therefore built into the system itself.
+Addressing issues and delays are, therefore, part of the system itself.

-Tracking this process not only helps teams improve as they go, but it also helps them more confidently forecast delivery estimates in the future.
+Tracking this process helps teams improve as they go.
+And, it also helps them more confidently forecast delivery estimates in the future.

 Some teams release work daily or even hourly.
-As long as the item has gone through the full workflow, it can be released.
+As long as the item goes through the full workflow, it’s ready for release.
 The faster a team delivers innovation, the more competitive their product is in the current market.

-Kanban provides teams a high level of visibility into their work, keeps individuals focused on just a few tasks at a time, and incorporates identifying and addressing problems right into the cycle itself.
+Kanban provides teams a high level of visibility into their work.
+It also keeps individuals focused on just a few tasks and incorporates identifying and addressing problems in the cycle itself.
 It’s hard to argue with benefits like that.
 Especially if you have the tools you need to support it.